CalCOFI/rCRUX/README.md

 # A .csv is automatically created at this path based on the arguments passed to get_blast_seeds
-# note that using default parameters only 1000 hits are returned from NCBI's primer blast
+# note that using default parameters only 1948 hits are returned from NCBI's primer blast.
+Modifying defaults can increase the number of returns by orders of magnitude, see below

 csv_path <- "/my/directory/12S_V5F1/12S_V5F1_primerTree_output_with_taxonomy.csv"